markjnkim/es_mod/03-javascript/content/lesson-3-multi-functions.md

 2. Add the `endGame()` function to display stats and prompt user to play again

-3. Close out the MVP and switch branches
+3. Finalize the MVP and switch branches

 4. Add the `shop()` function for all shop-related logic